Docencia-fmrico/visual-behavior-rosqui/README.md

 ## FOLLOW PERSON
 First of all we have done a behaviour tree called **follow person**.
 As you can see, by its name we can know that the task it performs is following a person.
-We used darknet ros filtered just only for people
+We used darknet ros filtered just only for people.

 <details><summary><b>Instalation</b></summary>